This is the

 results.
 However, in most cases I think your cat will probably need to

-visit the vet pretty frequently, until any imbalances are under control
+visit the vet pretty frequently, at least until any imbalances are under control

 and your cat is stable.